 If you want to be extra cautious, you can insure just about everything in your life: home, auto, health, travel, liability, life — even disability.
 But whether you believe that “it won’t happen to me” or that you should insure everything, disability insurance is probably at the bottom of your list.
+After all, most people aren't even sure how disability insurance works.

 Maybe it’s a low priority because you think that if you ever become disabled, the government or other programs may step in to help cover your income if you can’t work.
 People generally think they can rely on things like Social Security, a savings account, or disability coverage through an employer.
 But these don’t apply to everyone’s circumstances, and when they do, they often don’t pay enough to cover your expenses.